 1. Send out an email blast.

 If you have an existing email subscriber list, send out a special newsletter to announce the launch.
-This is the easiest way to spread the word to clients and potential clients, and invite them to the new site.
+This an easy way to spread the word to clients and potential clients, and invite them to the new site.

 In addition to simply sharing the new website, draw attention to specific features, such as an easier scheduling tool, upcoming webinar registration or interactive portfolio.
 Give people a reason to check out the site, and they’re more likely to click through.